-Veronica Squires is chief administrative officer at The Good Samaritan Health Center in Atlanta, Georgia, where she leads fundraising strategy and development efforts.
+Veronica Squires is chief administrative officer at The Good Samaritan Health Center in Atlanta, Georgia, where she leads strategy, expansion and development efforts.
 She previously served as director of corporate development for Boys and Girls Clubs of Metro Atlanta, and as the Georgia director of ministry partnerships for InterVarsity Christian Fellowship.
-She is a certified CCDA practitioner and serves on the advisory board for the Georgia Charitable Care Network.
+She is a certified Christian Community Development Association (CCDA) practitioner and serves on the advisory board for the Georgia Charitable Care Network.
+She is currently pursuing her Executive MBA from Emory University’s Goizueta Business School.

 Veronica writes and speaks regularly on a variety of topics including: non-profit fundraising, community development strategy, faith & work, and women in leadership.